 Care partnerships require a delicate balance.
 Consider how empowering people with disabilities has demonstrated the critical need to uplift resilience, self-efficacy, purpose, and self-esteem to support their quality of life.

-In this model, young people with severe disabilities are given resources, tools, and encouragement to overcome challenges and live fully in spite of them.
+In this model, both young and older people with severe disabilities are given resources, tools, and encouragement to overcome challenges and live fully in spite of them.
 They are provided adaptive strategies to help them participate in the broader world – not just strategies to make their world smaller and more manageable.

 Adopt the same approach with a loved one, regardless of their age.

 The Aging & Family Resilience Checklist can help you evaluate your existing culture of care.
-For additional reading, you can delve into these two journal articles, Aging and Family Resilience Part 1 and Part 2.

 What kind of care environment do you envision for yourself if you ever needed assistance?
 Have you articulated that to family or friends?
 Has your family or friend group ever discussed the “what ifs” surrounding how to respond to a loved-one in need?
 Please join the conversation, and let’s discuss this important topic!